 The main types of surgery for laryngeal cancer are laser surgery through the mouth, removing the voice box (larynx) and removing lymph nodes.

-Why you might have surgery
+Why you might have surgery for laryngeal cancer

 - remove the cancer and try to cure it

 - treat cancer that comes back after radiotherapy